furdiburd/PixelCat-mv3/README.md

 </p>
 <br/>

-> A pixel-art cat companion that lives on every YouTube page — with animations, collectibles, combat, quests, and a full progression system.
+> A pixel-art pet companion for YouTube and Google, with cats, foxes, animations, collectibles, bubbles, quests, and a full progression system.
+More supported websites may be added over time.
 Everything runs locally.
 Nothing leaves your browser.

 <br/>